raythurman2386/homelab-template/docs/getting-started.md

 4. Access Pi-hole admin interface at `http://your-pi-ip:8080/admin`

-### Nginx Configuration
+### Nginx Configuration (Optional)

+The template includes a basic Nginx configuration commented out in docker-compose.yml.
+If you prefer to use Nginx as a reverse proxy instead of Cloudflare Tunnel:

+1. Uncomment the nginx service in `docker-compose.yml`
-1. The template includes a basic Nginx configuration to get you started
+2. The template includes a basic Nginx configuration to get you started
-2. You can modify the configuration files in `docker/nginx/conf.d/`
+3. You can modify the configuration files in `docker/nginx/conf.d/`
-3. To add a new site configuration, create a file in the conf.d directory:
+4. To add a new site configuration, create a file in the conf.d directory:
    ```bash
    nano docker/nginx/conf.d/mysite.conf
    ```

-4. After making changes, restart Nginx:
+5. After making changes, restart Nginx:
    ```bash
    docker restart nginx
    ```

+### Cloudflare Tunnel Setup (Recommended)

+For secure remote access, this template uses Cloudflare Tunnel by default:

+1. Set up a Cloudflare account and domain
+2. Create a tunnel and get the token
+3. Set the `TUNNEL_TOKEN` environment variable
+4. Configure your domain DNS records to point to the tunnel
+5. Access your services via `https://service.yourdomain.com`

 ## Setting Up a Static IP (Recommended)